Hereosdapp/Hereos/README.md

 Whenever a player buys a hero, 50% of the money goes to me and the other 50% will be split among the founders based on the prices they individually set as commission.
 When a player buys an item on the market, they pay a 1% fee.
 I can change both settings whenever I want after the game is live.

 ### What strategic elements are in the game?
 Each time a player wants to attack or defend, the player has to assemble a squad of 6 unique heroes.
-Each hero has billions of combinations between the class, AI system, primary attack and the special abilities (chosen out of a list of 50+ offensive, defense or utility abilities).
-If you create or join an alliance, you can also coordinate attacks and defends together.
+Each hero has billions of combinations between the class, targeting strategy, primary attack and the special abilities (50+ abilities total available divided in offensive, defense and utility categories).
+If you create or join an alliance, you can also coordinate attacks and defends together to improve or maintain your bonus.
+Bonusses are shared between alliances, so it's highly recommended to make friends.

+### What will you do about bots?
+It's impossible to block bots.
+The game is designed so that items can only come into existence after real money has been paid somewhere.
+After that, the players can use their virtual resources however they please.
+Due to the billions of possible strategies and an ever changing meta, it remains to be seen if a bot can perform as well as a skilled player.

 ### What if certain game settings (like overpowered strategies) are problematic?
 All game settings, including all strategies, are still configurable after launch without having to update the source code.
 I will closely monitor everything after launch and change game settings where necessary.
 Whenever I plan to change game settings, it will be announced at least 24 hour in advance to give people some time to prepare if needed.